-For low-skilled workers defined to be those with less than a high school education (the left panel of figure 18), the actual skill premium is flat from the early 1960s to the late 1970s, rises steadily from the late 1970s to the mid-2000s, and is flat again thereafter.
-During the within-sample period 1963-2007, the predicted skill premium rises more slowly than the actual skill premium in the mid-1970s, suggesting that the relative demand for skill rises more slowly than the linear trend would indicate, and rises more rapidly than the actual skill premium from the late 1970s to the late 1990s, suggesting growth in the demand for skill that exceeds the linear trend during this interval.
+to 2007, the predicted skill premium rises more slowly than the actual skill premium in the mid 1970s, suggesting that the relative demand for skill rises more slowly than the linear trend would indicate, and rises more rapidly than the actual skill premium from the late 1970s to the late 1990s, suggesting growth in the demand for skill that exceeds the linear trend over this interval.

-Turning to the out-of-sample period 2008-15, the post-2007 slowdown in immigration tempers growth in the supply of low-skilled labor, causing the predicted skill premium to rise more slowly after 2007 than before.
-Replacing actual relative labor supplies with the counterfactual series that assumes sustained growth in low-skilled immigration (that is, a 2007-15 annual growth rate equal to the 1994-2007 annual growth rate), the projected path of the skill premium naturally lies above the projected path based on observed data.
-If low-skilled immigration had not slowed after 2007, the relative supply of skilled labor would have grown more slowly, which in turn would have mandated a larger increase in relative earnings for skilled labor.
-The difference between the two projected wage series in 2015 is 8.6 log points, which indicates that the magnitude of the slowdown in low-skilled immigration-holding all else equal, including high-skilled immigration-is consistent with a decrease in the skill premium of 1.1 percent a year during the 2007-15 period.
-To put this magnitude in context, the observed increase in the wage premium for college-educated workers versus workers with less than a high school education during the 1980-2007 period of rapidly rising wage inequality is 1.6 percent a year.
-Again, we do not take this value to be the true change in wages due to the immigration slowdown (because we are not addressing changes in high-skilled immigration), but rather as an indication of the magnitude of the immigration-induced change in the labor supply expressed in terms of wage pressures.
+Turning to the out-of-sample period of 2008 to 2015, the post-2007 slowdown in immigration tempers growth in the supply of low-skilled labor, causing the predicted skill premium to rise more slowly after 2007 than before.
+Replacing actual relative labor supplies with the counterfactual series that assumes sustained growth in low-skilled immigration (i.e., a 2007-2015 annual growth rate equal to the 1994-2007 annual growth rate), the projected path of the skill premium naturally lies above the projected path based on observed data.
+Had low-skilled immigration not slowed after 2007, the relative supply of skilled labor would have grown more slowly, which in turn would have mandated a larger increase in relative earnings for skilled labor.
+The difference between the two projected wage series in 2015 is 8.6 log points, which indicates that the magnitude of the slowdown in low-skilled immigration-holding all else equal including high-skilled immigration-is consistent with a decrease in the skill premium of 1.1 percent per year over the 2007-2015 period.
+To put this magnitude in context, the observed increase in the college-less than high school wage premium over the 1980 to 2007 period of rapidly rising wage inequality is 1.6 percent per year.
+Again, we do not take this value to be the true change in wages due to the immigration slowdown (since we are not addressing changes in high-skilled immigration) but rather an indication of the magnitude of the immigration-induced change in labor supply expressed in terms of wage pressures.